 The land near Croydon was originally the site of the Purely Way Lido (which closed in 1979), and for the last 40 years had been used as a garden centre.
 In January, Bellway announced that they had exchanged contracts to acquire the land which will be redeveloped to provide 168 new homes and 6,000sq ft of commercial space.

 The waste is presumed to have been left by individuals operating an illegal transfer station.
 The site was therefore manually screened by trained operatives for any hazardous material before the wastes were collected using a 360 excavator.
-In all, 240-tonnes of mixed wastes were removed to our Materials Recycling Facility (MRF) in Barking, where it was sorted into individual material streams for recycling.
+In all, 240-tonnes of mixed wastes were removed to our Materials Recycling Facility (MRF) in Barking near London, where it was sorted into individual material streams for recycling.